 - Other problems that may be present, such as high blood pressure or diabetes

 If your pregnancy is less than 37 weeks and the tests show that your baby is not under too much stress, your provider may decide to wait longer.
 Sometimes you may need to get more rest.
 You will have tests often to make sure your baby is doing well.
-Treating high blood pressure or diabetes may also help improve the baby's growth.
+Treating high blood pressure or diabetes may also help improve your baby's growth.

 If your pregnancy is over 37 weeks or tests show your baby is not doing well, your provider may want to deliver your baby.
 Labor may be induced (you will be given medicine to make labor start), or you may need a cesarean delivery (C-section).

 Problems with the placenta can affect the developing baby's growth.
 The baby cannot grow and develop normally in the womb if it does not get enough oxygen and nutrients.